utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

 ![](./01-settings-entry.drawio.png)

-The “Materials Editing” page will open.
+The “Course Materials Edit” page will open.
 Please fill in or select the following information (explanation will be given over two images).

 ![](./02-settings-01.png)